 Our compensation philosophy is to provide competitive compensation in order to attract, retain and motivate top talent and to drive company success.
-Our goal is to target total direct compensation at or above the median of the market, with actual pay levels awarded based on actual performance above or below target performance.
+Our goal is to target total direct compensation around the median of the market, with actual pay levels based on actual performance above or below targets.
 We utilize external benchmarking data and comparable peer groups to establish pay levels and practices.
-Top performers receive higher rewards through our merit pay process, bonus program (which is linked to performance ratings) and equity linked directly to performance.
-In addition, the Compensation Committee believes in a pay-for-performance approach to executive compensation that aligns executive compensation with stockholder interests.
-This means that a significant portion of an executive's compensation is at risk and will vary from targeted compensation opportunity based upon the level of achievement of specified performance objective and stock price performance.
-We emphasize equity-based long-term incentives to ensure that our executives are focused on longer term operating and stock price performance in addition to shorter term goals.
-The targeted value for long-term incentive awards for the NEOs is approximately twice the targeted value of their annual incentive awards.
-Of the targeted total direct compensation for fiscal 2017, 69% of the NEO's compensation was at risk or tied to changes in stock price or pre-determined performance objectives.
+In addition, the Compensation and Talent Management Committee believes in a pay-for-performance approach to executive compensation that aligns executive compensation with stockholder interests.
+This means that a significant portion of an executive's compensation is at risk and will vary from the targeted compensation opportunity based upon the level of achievement of specified performance objectives and stock price performance.
+We emphasize equity-based long-term incentives to ensure that our executives are focused on longer term operating and stock price performance in addition to short-term goals.
+Of the targeted total direct compensation for fiscal year 2022, approximately 57% to 69% of the NEO's compensation would be at risk or tied to changes in stock price or pre-determined performance objectives.